Akita

 Adopting an Akita

-Learn about about acquiring an Akita - the pros and cons of adopting versus going through a breeder, and associated costs.
+Learn about acquiring an Akita - the pros and cons of adopting versus going through a breeder, and associated costs.